Joy Anderson AM B.Sc. Postgrad.Dip.Diet. APD IBCLC Breastfeeding Counsellor

 If you feel that you need to lose a lot of weight and more quickly, consult your medical adviser or a dietitian for advice on a balanced weight-reducing diet.

 Some hints if you are trying to lose weight:

-- Avoid shopping when you are hungry.
+Avoid shopping when you are hungry.
 Write a shopping list and stick to it.
-Don't be tempted to buy high-fat or high-sugar snack foods.
+Don't be tempted to buy high-fat or high-sugar snack foods or processed foods.

 Losing too much weight?